I stumbled across your site about 6 weeks ago and read

 additional auxiliary exercise is appropriate for a second exercise

-for larger muscles groups or for "weaker", or under
+for larger muscle groups or for "weaker", or under

 par muscles.
 The mistake many people make is classifying too